Personal transporter: Finland

 In September 2015 authorities in Finland recommended that personal transporters should be made legal for use on roads, making a distinction between devices with a maximum speed of 15 kph which would be treated as pedestrians and ones with a maximum speed of 25 kph which would be treated as bicycles.

 Segway PTs are classified as low-power mopeds and therefore require license plates, effectively banning the use on public roads.
 On 31 March 2015, The Ministry of Transport and Communications of Finland started progress to propose changes to law to allow Segways under 25 km/h on sidewalks and reclassifying them as bicycles.
 Like bicycles, Segways would be required to include safety reflectors and a bell to alert pedestrians and the driver is required to wear a bicycle helmet.

 France

 In 2017, 284 people were injured by Personal transporter and 5 were killed.

-Since 2019, France has specific regulations/law for Personal transporter.
+Since 2019, France has specific regulations/laws for personal transporters.

-Previously segway PTs, also named "gyropode", were sometimes, but not always, considered as pedestrians and obey the same rules and laws.
+Previously Segway PTs, also named "gyropode", were sometimes, but not always, considered as pedestrians and obey the same rules and laws.
 Nonetheless, Segways which do not have type certification to be driven as a motor vehicle are not part of any of the class of vehicle defined by the traffic code.
-For this reson, they have an unclear legal status.
+For this reason, they have an unclear legal status.

 Riders must go with the direction of traffic.

 In Paris, motorized scooter riders could be fined for riding on sidewalks (135 euros) or parking it antisocially (35 euros).

 France introduced in 2019 a change in the Code de la route specific for the Personal transporter, depending on the speed the Personal transporter can reach.